SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - when going out of an unvoiced slide, do so fluidly, avoid pauses that can let you reset to a lower larynx position
 - clean the sound up before using it.
 Don't use a configuration that is rough, make it smooth first even at the cost of lowering resonance slightly

-## Practice speech patterns and [microbehaviours](/wiki/pages/microbehaviours)
-- find an [example](/wiki/pages/voice-examples) of a voice you like
-- avoid emphasis with volume for feminine voices
-- vary tempo
-- intonation doesn't need to be super high, but it's worth practicing

 ## Clean up the voice
 If you're at this stage and you have any roughness in your voice, now's the time to sort it out.
 Going further will make it extremely difficult to unlearn later